alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ### We claim:

-All data transfer to the Turing should be via our secure data transfer process, which provides the Dataset Provider time-limited, write-only access to a dedicated data ingress volume from a specific location.
+All data transfer to the Turing should be via our secure data transfer process, which gives the Dataset Provider time-limited, write-only access to a dedicated data ingress volume from a specific location.

 Data is stored in a holding zone until approved to be added for user access.